CAN-AM Fund Replication Class Action

 15. Who will review my allocation?

-Subject to the Court’s approval, no Class Member shall be required to make a claim or provide evidence regarding their individual allocation.
+Pursuant to the Order of the Court, no Class Member shall be required to make a claim or provide evidence regarding their individual allocation.
 Instead, each relative share of the Net Settlement Fund allocated to a qualifying Class Member shall be calculated on the basis of that Class Member’s Can-Am Fund transaction data that is already in the possession of the Defendant.

 An outside financial services and consulting firm has been retained to calculate each Class Member’s individual share of the Net Settlement Fund.